Kr ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-It is not recommended to open attachments (or web links) that are included in irrelevant emails, especially if they are sent from unknown, suspicious addresses.
-Software and files should be downloaded from official websites, other sources (like the ones that we mentioned in the previous paragraph) should not be trusted/used for that.
-Installed software must be updated and activated properly, it should be done using tools and/or implemented functions that are designed/provided by official developers.
-Besides, it is not legal to activate licensed software using unofficial activation ('cracking') tools.
-Also, it is important to regularly scan the operating system with a reputable antivirus or anti-spyware software and make sure that it is always up-to-date.
-If your computer is already infected with Kr, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Do not open attachments (or web links) that are included in irrelevant emails, especially if they are sent from unknown, suspicious addresses.
+Software and files should be downloaded from official websites Other sources (such as those that we mentioned above) should not be trusted or used.
+Installed software must be updated and activated properly using tools and/or implemented functions designed by official developers.
+Note that it is illegal to activate licensed software using unofficial activation ('cracking') tools.
+Regularly scan the operating system with reputable antivirus or anti-spyware software and ensure that it is up-to-date.
+If your computer is already infected with Kr, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!